cjacker/wl-find-cursor/README.md

 If you want to change the color or change the animation duration, please change the codes directly, I defined RGBA and DURATION at the top of source.

-**so ugly codes**
+**ugly codes**

-I drafted this in just a few dozen minutes and it works.
+I drafted this in a few dozen minutes and it works.

-If you really hate global variables, go ahead and put them in structures😊️
+If you really hate global variables, go ahead and put them in some structures😊️

 **why square?**

-I use i3/sway for more than ten years, everything is flat rectangle.
+I use i3/sway for more than ten years, everything in i3/sway is flat rectangle.

 And drawing sqaure is toooo much simpler than circle.